-Richard Thaler: A behavioral economist who won the Nobel Prize in Economics for his contributions to understanding irrational decision-making.
-His research on nudges and choice architecture has had a significant impact on decision-making theory and practice.
+Richard Thaler: A behavioral economist who won the Nobel Prize in Economics for his contributions to understanding irrational decisionmaking.
+Research on nudges.

-Sheena lyengar: A psychologist known for her research on choice and decision-making.
+Sheena lyengar: A psychologist.
 Her work focuses on understanding how people make choices and the implications of choice overload.
-She has made significant contributions to the study of decision-making in various contexts, including business and consumer behavior.

 Annie Duke: A former professional poker player turned decision strategist and author.
-Her work focuses on the application of decision theory and cognitive psychology principles to improve decision-making in various domains, including business and personal life.
+Her work focuses on the application of decision theory and cognitive psychology in business and personal life.